Posted on Jul. 17, 2013 by VirTra Inc

 Posted originally on blog.berettausa.com by Sara Ahrens on Tue, Jul 16, 2013 @ 07:30 AM

 Introducing stress to a firearms training program can help inoculate shooters against stress and preventing panic.
 Those who consistently train outside their comfort zones will be better able to handle the stress brought about by competition, and even deadly force encounters.
 There are several methods that shooters can use to artificially replicate or heighten stress during training.
 Which training method to use is many times dictated by the location of the practice.
 Some training methods are not conducive to certain locations.
 Some more common methods law enforcement officers use in training to increase stress levels include: physical exertion / cardio and strength training exercises, use of a shot timer, competition between officers, the Dieter Drill (or Hood Drill), and reality-based training employing the use of airsoft, paintballs, or Simunitions® weapons, all the way to more complex simulators, like the VirTra System.
-Whatever method is used, it is critical that proper safeguards are identified and followed.
+Whatever stress shooting drill is used, it is critical that proper safeguards are identified and followed.

 VirTraBeretta